 It must be highlighted that the aforementioned

-analyses such as hotspot detection, GSA, and reliability prediction are typically computationally intensive in additive manufacturing.
+analyses such as hotspot detection, GSA, and reliability prediction under various process and material uncertainties are typically computationally intensive in additive manufacturing.

 The composite surrogate constructed using the PCAS method makes them computationally

-while ensuring a reasonable amount of accuracy for the present application.
+affordable while ensuring a reasonable amount of accuracy for the present application.

 However, there are limitations that should be considered